david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/12_david_gutierrez_farwell.rst

         `LinkedIn Python Software Solutions <https://www.linkedin.com/company/pythonsoftware-solutions>`_

 |    Do you need help creating your  Python applications?
 |    Do you need training?

 |    Contact me at david @ pythonsoftware.solutions

 Finally, join the social accounts of the authors named in the references.

-Join our PyMiami Python Developers group’s social accounts to stay updated about upcoming events:
-Twitter

-Facebook

-Do you need help creating your Python applications?
-Do you need training?
-Contact me at david @ pythonsoftware.solutions
+Thanks !!
 David Gutierrez